floeian/NuketoOS/README.md

 INTRODUCING....NUKETO OS!

-A OS entirely coded by me (floeian) in a single batch file
+A OS entirely coded by me (floeian) in a single batch file which is then converted into a exe

 Download the previous versions here: https://archive.org/details/nuketo-os